 Inventories are valued at the lower of cost (determined on a weighted average basis) or market.
 The Management compares the cost of inventories with the market value and allowance is made for writing down their inventories to market value, if lower.
-As of December 31, 2013, inventory consisted of raw materials, work-in-process, and finished goods.
-As of December 31, 2012, inventory consisted of finished goods only.
+As of December 31, 2015, no inventory was recorded.
+As of December 31, 2014, inventory consisted of raw materials, work-in-process, and finished goods.